flipstone/rollbar-haskell/README.md

 Usage
 =====

-Here is some example Yesod code
+Below is some example Yesod code.
+Integration should be similar elsewhere:

+1) (optional) save Settings at startup
+2) have a global exception handler that notifies Rollbar

 ``` haskell